 Christmas Acts of Kindness

 Baxter Billings (David Blue) is a talented young photographer who is engaged to be married.
 But like so many artists he is struggling, making ends meet doing school photos whilst having to deal with an unreliable car.
-But luck shines on Baxter when he is the winner of a raffle with the top prize a fancy car, although he does a deal with the garage to take money instead.
-Whilst a friend suggests Baxter should open his own photography studio his girlfriend thinks they should buy some luxuries and book a fancy honeymoon.
+But Baxter's fortunes change when he is the winner of a raffle with the top prize a fancy car, although he does a deal with the garage to take money instead.
+Whilst a friend suggests Baxter should open his own photography studio his girlfriend thinks they should splash the cash on luxuries and book a fancy honeymoon.
 As such when Baxter decides to play secret Santa with the money and help those who need it more it doesn't go down well with her, although his random acts of kindness helps to bring a change of attitude amongst many.
-It also brings him close to Pamela (Ashley Jones - A Teacher's Crime) who is a struggling widow with a young son whilst working as a waitress.
+It also brings him close to Pamela (Ashley Jones - A Teacher's Crime), a waitress who is a struggling widow with a young son.

-Back in 1994 Nicolas Cage starred as Charlie Lang, a cop who won the lottery and with a waitress who he promised half his winnings to go on a spending spree, helping others in the process.
-That movie was "It Could Happen to You" and the movie which sprung to mind as I watched "12 Days of Giving" as it sees a good hearted young man using a windfall of money to help those he feels are in need.
+Back in 1994 Nicolas Cage starred as Charlie Lang, a cop who won the lottery and with a waitress, who he promised half his winnings to, go on a spending spree, helping others in the process.
+That movie was "It Could Happen to You" and it was that movie which sprung to mind as I watched "12 Days of Giving" as it sees a good hearted young man using a windfall of money to help those he feels are in need.
 And the similarity doesn't stop there as in "12 Days of Giving" Baxter becomes close to a woman who works at a concessions stand despite already being with someone else who starts to show her true colours when it comes to being greedy and selfish.